 Solar cell technology is a fast evolving technology with new advancements and improvements seen almost every day.
-Solar panels are the most important part of a solar energy system, which need to improve, evolve and increase its functioning efficiency to become a reliable source of energy.
+Solar panels are the most important part of a solar energy system, which needs to improve, evolve, and increase its functioning efficiency to become a reliable source of energy.
 One such innovation is the invention of the bifacial panel, which is expected to play a key role.

-This technology has been around since the 1970s where it was used for space applications.
-However bifacial panels have become increasingly popular only in recent times as is becoming increasingly cost-effective, as shown in the figure below.
+This technology has been around since the 1970s when it was used for space applications.
+However bifacial panels have become increasingly popular only in recent times as are becoming increasingly cost-effective, as shown in the figure below.

 How does Bifacial work?

 Bifacial panels essentially are able to generate electricity from the front as well as the back face of the module, which allows it to generate 7-15%(depending on certain factors of the project) more energy as compared to mono-facial panels.
 This results in higher energy generation, which is the main reason for its rising popularity.

 There are certainly additional factors that need to be considered while designing the project with bifacial panels, which can boost the yield of the plant.
 However, there is one factor that needs to be exploited in order to make the most out of the bifacial panel project!

 Albedo is defined as the reflectivity of the surface or the amount of sunlight the surface can reflect.
 This is an extremely important parameter to maximise the amount of energy each panel can generate.
 To give an idea, if a surface has an albedo of 0.7, it means that it can reflect 70% of the sunlight falling on it.
 Below are the albedo’s of some surfaces.